thevipulkumawat/project_smartAppliancesUI/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is the image of above code[UI]
 ![Simulator Screen Shot - iPhone 14 Pro Max - 2022-11-17 at 16 09 11](https://user-images.githubusercontent.com/65462971/202425182-b2e15d2d-3827-49b6-a871-d9192689fdf0.png)

 A few resources to get you started if this is your first Flutter project: